Our Whale Shark Adventure on the Ningaloo Reef

-Once you stop swimming with the Whale, you have to wait for the boat to come and collect you and one time we had to tread water for a very long time as the boat had to circle back for some other swimmers.
+Once you stop swimming with the Whale, you have to wait for the boat to come and collect you, and one time we had to tread water for a very long time as the boat had to circle back for some other swimmers.

-Somehow we all managed to not get stung by moving out of the way.
+Luckily, somehow we all managed to not get stung by moving out of the way.

 The boat appeared and we swam thankfully toward it, relieved.

 Annabel didn’t want to swim as she felt so ill, but Sasha spoke to her.